OnixClient-Scripts/OnixClient_Scripts/README.md

 Shows a map of blocks around you (some textures hasn't been setup yet) You need [translator library](https://raw.githubusercontent.com/Quoty0/OnixClient_Scripts/master/Libs/translator.lua) for this module script

+WARNING
+- causes massive fps drop because of all the textures it is drawing

+- needs library translator.lua or almost all block textures will be missing

 [<h2>Toggle Sprint Indicator</h2>](https://raw.githubusercontent.com/Quoty0/OnixClient_Scripts/master/Modules/sprint.lua)
 Customizable toggle sprint indicator